hbctraining/DGE_workshop/lessons/04_DGE_DESeq2_analysis.md

 <img src="../img/deseq_dispersion2.png" width="600">

-**This is a good plot to examine to ensure your data is a good fit for the DESeq2 model.** You expect your data to generally scatter around the curve, with the dispersion decreasing with increasing expression levels.
+**This is a good plot to examine to ensure your data is a good fit for the DESeq2 model.** You expect your data to generally scatter around the curve, with the dispersion decreasing with increasing mean expression levels.
 If you see a cloud or different shapes, then you might want to explore your data more to see if you have contamination (mitochondrial, etc.) or outlier samples.

 ## Generalized Linear Model fit for each gene